 Additionally, many types of devices which require some form of light but strong support make use of wire forms, including headsets and computer brace components.

 Due to their strength and conductive capacity, wire forms are also a staple of the electrical industry.
-They are used as clips and holders to keep the devices in place and prevent them falling out.
-Antennas are also a form of wire that are bent into the desired shape and placed on top of receivers.
+They are used as clips and holders to keep the devices in place and prevent them from falling out.
+Antennas are also a form of a wire that is bent into the desired shape and placed on top of receivers.

-It is very common for tin plated copper to be bent into clips that are used to hold equipment and electrical wires in place in electrical applications.
-This basic design can also be manufactured as an antenna that clips directly onto a chip board.
+It is very common for tin-plated copper to be bent into clips that are used to hold equipment and electrical wires in place in electrical applications.
+This basic design can also be manufactured as an antenna that clips directly onto the chipboard.

 Plymouth Spring Wire Form Capabilities